samhann/FractalMusicGen/README.md

 https://clyp.it/k5vtgkrd

-You might need to adjust
+You might need to adjust the temp and arp speed.

 ## Installation

 Just run pip install midiutil and then run the script.